 Change of Environment or Stress

 This is another common factor that causes diarrhea in dogs.
-Depending on the dog and their disposition, even the smallest changes to their environment or routine might bring about an episode of loose stools.
+Depending on the dog and its disposition, even the smallest changes to its environment or routine might bring about an episode of loose stools.
 These dog diarrhea home remedies will definitely help in this case.
 You will also want to look at what is causing the stress and minimize it.

-My cute little Roxie often gets an upset stomach when our routine changes.
-When my dad came to stay with us for a few days, Roxie developed a terrible case of diarrhea!
+My cute little Roxy often gets an upset stomach when our routine changes.
+When my dad came to stay with us for a few days, Roxy developed a terrible case of diarrhea!
 Not a fun way to entertain guests!

 Dog Diarrhea Home Remedies

 When your dog has diarrhea, the first thing you want to do is fast her.
 You want to wait at least 12 hours before reintroducing bland food (see below) to give their intestinal tract a rest.
 Even when they aren’t eating, you need to make sure they get enough water.

 Diarrhea is any animal (humans included!) can cause dehydration.
 So the most important thing is to make sure your dog has access to fresh, clean water.
 If your dog gets dehydrated then you will be dealing with a whole different set of problems.
 If your dog doesn’t seem to want to drink, you can always mix in a tiny amount of no salt added chicken or beef broth to encourage drinking.